 I love setting tables and I love dahlias.
 It did not take me long to figure out I wanted to start the Autumn season by celebrating it at home with these beautiful flowers.
 To be honest, I was not always fond of dahlias but there seems to be a worldwide interest in them and you can easily find them in garden centers or online.
 Although I prefer to see what I buy beforehand and choose the bulbs myself in order to be sure I do not receive dried ones (that has happened to me in the past).

-I still wanted this tablescape to be as colorful as the flowers themselves and it was not easy at first to find a tablecloth that would match these colors together.
+Let’s have a look at how to set a table with dahlias.
+I wanted this tablescape to be as colorful as the flowers themselves and it was not easy at first to find a tablecloth that would match these colors together.
 But after looking in every drawer of the house, I finally found one in bleu canard (duck blue) as it’s known in France.
 The result was pretty striking!
 The contrast between these colors enhanced not only the tableware but also every bouquet on the table.

 I wanted to play with accumulation here – having many small bouquets on the table and mixing them with candleholders of slightly different heights and holding candles of different colors.
 I illustrated the placeholders too because I wanted them to look rustic and fun at the same time.
 Just before dinner I also quickly drew little menus that guests could bring back home.
 This is something I love doing as it reminds them of the nice soirée we had and most importantly, what we ate.